ryosuke-akashi/AtomREM/AtomREM_NEB/README.md

 * the whole.sh script is an example to submit job for HPC system like ISSP supercomputer in University of Tokyo (based on SUSE Linux operation system), which is included all steps for NEB calculations and PW relaxation.

-* all scripts in the folder /SCRIPTS/.
+* all scripts are in the folder /SCRIPTS/.

+* a calculation is needed the high computational cost, so this is the example for 18 nodes with 24 cores in each (432 processors in total).